Microbiology & Human Disease

 Critically evaluate the use of anti-microbial products in controlling micro-organisms and discuss the mechanisms of action and development of resistance.

-Critically discuss the pathogenicity and epidemiology of selected medically important micro-Organisms including the resulting host reactions and selected treatments strategies.
+Critically discuss the pathogenicity and epidemiology of selected medically important micro-organisms including the resulting host reactions and selected treatments strategies.

 Teaching and Learning Strategy

-10 x 2hr weekly Interactive lectures
+10 x 2hr weekly Interactive synchronous and asynchronous lectures and flipped classroom style tutorials and discussions.

 |Practical classes and workshops||

 Practical sessions of 6 hours duration in the C4 (Cat II) Laboratory.
-The first part is a demonstration/practice session prior to the assessed practical.
+The first part is a demonstration/practice session prior to the assessed practical. if the wet laboratory session is not able to take place or the student cannot attend, filmed demonstrations of the use of the laboratory equipment and commercial identification kits will be available on Blackboard.

 Revision for final exam